PortsMaster/PortMaster-New/ports/ufo50/README.md

 - Games that use large rooms will have lower fps (Ninpek, Velgress, Planet Zoldath, etc).

+## xDelta Patch Notes
+For the more technically inclined, here are specific modifications made in order to make UFO 50 run smoothly on the targeted devices:

+- [GMTools](https://github.com/cdeletre/gmtools) by Cyril Deletre to convert WAV to OGG and lower their bitrate
+- [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) to make some specific changes to the game
+- - Remove/hide the scaling feature since the game always scales to the display on targeted devices, and enforce 1x scaling
+- - Change the video settings menu to use `Stretch to Fit`, `Maintain Aspect Ratio`, and `Integer Scale` for display options
+- - Remove/hide the scale options and the CRT shader options, since CRT shaders do not work on 1x scale
+- - Flush textures during cleanup operations

 ## Thanks
 Mossmouth -- The absolutely amazing game
 JohnnyOnFlame -- GMLoader-Next and TextureRepacker via UTMT